ready-player1/SwiftLinkedList/README.md

 list // LinkedList[1, 3, 4, 5, 6, 7, 8]
 ```

-When you need to remove every element of the list that satisfies the given predicate, to use removeAll(where:) method.
+When you need to remove every element of the list that satisfies the given predicate, to use the removeAll(where:) method.

 ```swift
 let list = LinkedList<Int>()